Differential privacy with partial knowledge: Introduction

-Other variants, which also model adversaries with limited background knowledge, are not based on indistinguishability.
-Instead, they directly constrain the posterior knowledge of an attacker as a function of their prior knowledge.
-Among those, \emph{adversarial privacy}~\cite{rastogi2009relationship}, \emph{membership privacy}~\cite{li2013membership}, and \emph{aposteriory noiseless privacy}~\cite{bhaskar2011noiseless}.
-Some relations already exist~\cite{bhaskar2011noiseless,li2013membership} between these notions and noiseless privacy, so we do not study them in detail.
+Other variants, which also model adversaries with partial background knowledge, are not based on indistinguishability, but directly constrain the posterior knowledge of an attacker as a function of their prior knowledge.
+Among those are \emph{adversarial privacy}~\cite{rastogi2009relationship}, \emph{membership privacy}~\cite{li2013membership}, and \emph{aposteriori noiseless privacy}~\cite{bhaskar2011noiseless}. \iffullversion It is straightforward to adapt the examples given in this paper to show that these definitions suffer from the same flaws as noiseless privacy when data has correlations. \fi These definitions also also do not delineate between passive and active attackers.
+Because of space constraints, we do not study them in detail.

-Several other definitions have been proposed; in particular, \emph{pufferfish privacy}~\cite{kifer2012rigorous} can be seen as a generalization of noiseless privacy: instead of protecting individual tuples, it protects arbitrary sensitive properties of the data.
-It is straightforward to generalize the results in this paper to this more generic framework.
+Several other definitions have been proposed. \emph{Pufferfish privacy}~\cite{kifer2012rigorous} can be seen as a generalization of noiseless privacy, and similarly, \emph{coupled-worlds privacy}~\cite{bassily2013coupled} (and its \emph{inference-based} variant) generalizes distributional differential privacy: instead of protecting individual tuples, they protect arbitrary sensitive properties of the data.
+It is straightforward to generalize our results to the more generic frameworks.